 There are two Grabe families that arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 Both of them settled in the Volga German colony of Boisroux on 7 June 1767.
 Their relationship to each other is not recorded on the 1767 census.

-(1) Valentin Grabe, a farmer, and his family are recorded on the 1767 census of Boisroux in Household No. 24.
+Valentin Grabe, a farmer, his wife Agnesia, and son Wilhelm (age 10) are recorded on the 1767 census of Boisroux in Household No. 24.

-(2) Christian Grabe, a farmer, and his family are recorded on the 1767 census of Boisroux in Household No. 27.
+Christian Grabe, a farmer, and his wife Elisabeth are recorded on the 1767 census of Boisroux in Household No. 27.

 The 1767 census records that Valentine Grabe came from the German village of Kochstedt in the Dessau region while Christian Grabe came from the region of Dessau (without mentioning which village).